subzeroz35/subzeroz35/README.md

 ## 😄 Daily Quotes 😄

-_**We hold ourselves back in ways both big and small, by lacking self-confidence, by not raising our hands, and by pulling back when we should be leaning in.**_
+_**Remove the temptation to settle for anything short of what you deserve.**_

-Sheryl Sandberg
+Lorii Myers

 ## 📊 Weekly development breakdown 📊

-<pre>JavaScript  8 hrs 6 mins   ███████████████████▌░  93.4%
+<pre>JavaScript  8 hrs 7 mins   ███████████████████▌░  93.4%
 TypeScript  18 mins        ▊░░░░░░░░░░░░░░░░░░░░   3.6%
 Dart        15 mins        ▌░░░░░░░░░░░░░░░░░░░░   3.0%
 Other       0 secs         ░░░░░░░░░░░░░░░░░░░░░   0.0%